 I linked my comment about Freyja to another recent post, which suggested that the alfar (elves) and possibly the disir were the missing Vanir.
 As groups of supernatural, but somewhat undifferentiated, beings, they could easily “fill out” the Vanir tribe, with Freyr and Freyja as individualized deities who shared their characteristics.

 However, the Reddit comment suggested a number of distinct, named, female Vanir.
-Two of them come from the Ynglinga saga in the collection called Heimskringla, which is a semi-mythical history of the kings of Sweden and Norway.
+Two of them come from the Ynglinga saga, one of the stories in the collection called Heimskringla, which is a semi-mythical history of the kings of Sweden and Norway.
 Another comes from the Christian poem Solarljod, and the fourth from the Eddic poem Voluspa.

 Njord’s first wife is only ever mentioned once, in the Ynglinga saga, and is not named.
 She is mentioned in the “background” to the saga of the Swedish Yngling dynasty, who traced their descent to Freyr, and so back to Njord and his wife: